naerbnic/datalit/datalit/docs/datalit.md

+A macro to create a byte slice with readably described contents.

 The `datalit!()` macro can be used as an expression to turn a fluent description of a block of data into a static byte array at compile time.
 This allows you to write readable, well-documented descriptions of structured binary